jiang718/GoogleCloudPubSub/README.md

 # GoogleCloudPubSub
+This is a project simulating pubsub system using google cloud API and golang.<br />

 Before follow the instruction, please make sure that you are using bash, because some CSE machines use tcsh. <br/>